Emperor Momozono

-Tōhito (遐仁), posthumously honored as Emperor Momozono (桃園天皇, Momozono-tennō), was the 116th emperor of Japan, according to the traditional order of succession.
+Emperor Momozono (桃園天皇, Momozono-tennō) was the 116th emperor of Japan, according to the traditional order of succession.
 Momozono's reign spanned the years from 1747 until his death in 1762.
-Momozono's reign was mostly quiet, with only one incident occurring that involved a small number of Kuge who advocated for the restoration of direct Imperial rule.
-These Kuge were punished by the shōgun, who held de facto power in the country.
+Momozono's reign was mostly quiet, with only one incident occurring that involved a small number of kuge who advocated for the restoration of direct imperial rule.
+These kuge were punished by the shōgun, who held de facto power in the country.

-Momozono fathered two sons with his one and only lady in waiting, but he died at a young age in 1762.
+Momozono fathered two sons with his one and only lady-in-waiting, but he died at a young age in 1762.
 The line of succession fell to Momozono's sister, Princess Toshiko, who became Empress Go-Sakuramachi.
 Due to the young age of Momozono's sons, she also became empress regent to the future Emperor Go-Momozono until he became of age to rule.

 Events of Momozono's life

 Early life

 Before Momozono's ascension to the Chrysanthemum Throne, his personal name (imina) was Tōhito (遐仁).
 Tōhito was the firstborn son of Emperor Sakuramachi, while his mother was a concubine named Sadako (定子) (Empress Dowager Kaimei, 開明門院).
 His Imperial family lived with him in the Dairi of the Heian Palace.
 Tōhito's pre-accession title was initially Yaho-no-miya (八穂宮) and later Sachi-no-miya (茶地宮).
 While Prince Tōhito was invested as Crown Prince on 25 April 1747 it is unknown what other events took place in his early life other than the information provided here.